Growth tightness and genericity for word metrics from injective spaces: Acknowledgements

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-The authors are greatly thankful to Eduardo Reyes for many fruitful discussions, and especially for pointing out Lemma 4.2.12 of his PhD thesis where he keeps track of the constants in the Švarc-Milnor lemma.
-We are also quite grateful to Mathew Durham, Harry Petyt, Sam Taylor, Giulio Tiozzo and Wenyuan Yang for some productive feedback on the first draft of the article.
-We wish to also thank Inhyeok Choi, Ilya Gekhtman, Christian Gorski and Kasra Rafi for interesting questions and discussions.
-Finally, we would like to express our deep gratitude to the Fields Institute for their hospitality during the Thematic Program on Randomness and Geometry where this work was carried out.
+The authors are deeply grateful to Inhyeok Choi for his valuable comments and suggestions on earlier versions of the paper, as well as for identifying a gap in the proof of Theorem \ref{GrowthTight4SomeS} in the first draft.
+DMG and AZ are thankful to Eduardo Reyes for many fruitful discussions, and especially for pointing out Lemma 4.2.12 of his PhD thesis where he keeps track of the constants in the Švarc-Milnor lemma.
+They are also quite grateful to Matthew Durham, Harry Petyt, Sam Taylor, Giulio Tiozzo and Wenyuan Yang for some productive feedback on the first draft of the article.
+They also wish to also thank Ilya Gekhtman, Christian Gorski and Kasra Rafi for interesting questions and discussions.
+LD is greatly thankful to Wenyuan Yang for fruitful discussions and feedback on the article.
+Finally, they would like to express their deep gratitude to the Fields Institute for their hospitality during the Thematic Program on Randomness and Geometry where this work was carried out.
+DMG was supported by the Luxembourg National Research Fund (FNR), grant reference AFR/Bilateral-ReSurface 22/17145118, and by the Long Term Visitor fund of the Thematic Program on Randomness and Geometry at the Fields Institute.
+Finally, we thank the referee for their critical reading of the first version of the paper, and for also spotting the aforementioned gap in our previous proof of Theorem \ref{GrowthTight4SomeS} in the first draft.